 - This effort has the potential to have a significant impact on water quality in two of the state’s largest watersheds, the Des Moines and Raccoon.

 - This partnership is leveraging state investments to secure additional funding through programs like NRCS’s Regional Conservation Partnership Program (RCPP).

-As the Central Iowa Water Trails project has evolved, the opportunity to foster partnerships, (businesses, jurisdictions, non-profits) collaborate and build on successful efforts has become evident.
+As ICON Water Trails has evolved, the opportunity to foster partnerships, (businesses, jurisdictions, non-profits) collaborate and build on successful efforts has become evident.
 Iowa Water Trails will bring these projects together for the purposes of sharing resources, building on the success of past efforts and developing cohesive upstream/downstream partnerships for improving water quality and environmental conservation.
 This fund provides a statewide opportunity to have recreation and conservations efforts go hand in hand and provides a state where outdoor recreation, on water, is sought after nationwide.

 As a state, Iowa continues to strive for greatness when it comes to establishing a unique sense of place.
 A place to work, grow and play.
 This initiative will help attract and retain top talent as well as draw in visitors who help drive economic development.
 We have seen the great success of our on-land trails and now it’s time for us to dive into our water.